Rudy Rotter

 Rudy Rotter (1913–2001) was an American outsider and self-taught artist residing in Manitowoc, Wisconsin.
-Raised in Milwaukee, he moved to Manitowoc after the War in the late 1940s to setup a dental practice.
+Raised in Milwaukee, he moved to Manitowoc after the War in the late 1940s to set up a dental practice.
 After settling in and starting a family, he embarked on a simultaneous career as an artist.
 In the following decades he produced a prodigious volume of art.

 Upon retiring from dentistry in 1987, Rotter moved his artwork from the basement of his office to a large 100-year-old warehouse.
 As the warehouse filled with art, it was transformed into the self-designated Rudy Rotter Museum of Sculpture.
 Rotter created over 15,000 pieces of art over 45 years.

 Early life

 Rudy Rotter grew up on the south side of Milwaukee in an Eastern European immigrant neighborhood as the youngest of six children.
 The family arrived at the turn of the last century, moving into a Polish-speaking neighborhood.
 There they built up seven small businesses before the Crash of 1929.
 Despite a setback during the Great Depression all the children achieved an education and entered the American mainstream.
 In high school, Rudy and his brother Peter became all-city football stars; an anomaly and special distinction for Jewish kids of their era.
 Rotter would later fashion his immigrant family experience into mythic-style tale which he then employed as the core conceptual structure of his art.

 Prior to artmaking, in the early 1950s Rotter first began exercising his creative impulses as an inventor.
 His most notable accomplishment was inventing the first sugarless chewing gum.
 Other small inventions followed, but none became mature enterprises.
 By 1954 Rotter began to make art, a pursuit that would occupy all of his free time for the remainder of his life.